bucket-xv/draid/deploy/README.md

 # draid Deployment

-This folder is used to deploy an experimental draid on the cloudlab machines.
+This folder is used to deploy an experimental draid on the aliyun machines.

 ## Setup the Testbed